contatophcunha/contatophcunha.github.io/_posts/2024-06-24-cloud-native.md

 In the realm of cloud computing, the term "cloud native" has become increasingly prevalent, representing a revolutionary approach to software development.
 And when we talk about cloud native, it's hard not to mention Kubernetes, the cornerstone of this new era of cloud computing.

+Imagine a modern, smart city where traffic lights automatically adjust wait times based on current traffic (autoscalability), emergency teams are alerted immediately in the event of accidents (resilience), and public services adapt to the needs of the population in real time (agility).
+Just as Kubernetes coordinates and optimizes cloud operations, this city uses technology to be efficient, resilient and agile.

+This smart city can be compared to a company that adopts the cloud native approach with Kubernetes.
+Just as traffic lights dynamically adjust, cloud resources automatically scale to meet user demand.
+Likewise, as emergency teams are instantly alerted in the event of accidents, Kubernetes automatically monitors and responds to application failures, ensuring service continuity.
+And, just as public services adapt to the needs of the population in real time, cloud applications can be updated and modified in an agile and flexible way, providing a continuous experience for users.

 ### **What Does It Mean to Be Cloud Native?**

 Being cloud native is more than just migrating applications to the cloud.
 It's a philosophy aimed at fully leveraging the flexibility, scalability, and resilience offered by cloud platforms.
 This means designing applications from the ground up to operate in distributed environments, using cloud services as the foundation for their operations.